lonekorean/gist-syntax-themes/README.md

 # gist-syntax-themes

-Drop-in stylesheets that change the syntax highlighting color theme of GitHub Gists.
-You can <a href="https://lonekorean.github.io/gist-syntax-themes/">see previews here</a>.
+Drop-in stylesheets that change the syntax highlighting color theme of GitHub Gists on your site.
+You can **[see previews here](https://lonekorean.github.io/gist-syntax-themes/)**.

 ### Usage